-Nightwish remains a clear influence in this new record too.
-The style of which is clearly brought to the forefront by Marco Hietala‘s excellent contribution to this album.
-As in the track Control The Storm that really takes off with some typical raw power Marco usually brings to the party.
+As in the track Control The Storm that really takes off, with some typical raw power Marco usually brings to the party.
 The consequence – however – is that at times the production sounds a bit too much like Nightwish itself.
 To the point of causing Delain almost losing its identity at some point.

-But not to a point that drama would take over and we would have to accuse them of copycat.
-What mainly saves April Rain from this fate is the lovely Charlotte Wessels, who sings the tracks as expertly as always.
-Not the best singer in this genre with her somewhat flat interpretations of stuff, though.
+But not to a level where that drama would take over and we would have to accuse them of copycat.
+What mainly saves April Rain from this fate is the lovely Charlotte Wessels.
+Even if she is not the best singer in this genre with her somewhat flat interpretations of stuff, though.
 She nevertheless puts a stamp on the album as sure as Sharon den Adel does for Within Temptation.
 In the end, the album still sports the typical Delain groove that we all learned to love.

 Stay Forever seamlessly latches on to the first track, until you get to the solo, that is.
 It is actually this contribution and Charlotte’s intervention towards mid-point that saves this track from the terrible trapdoor.

 Moving further into the album, Lost is noteworthy as well as the ballad Nothing Left.
-This one sounds like some mix of Nightwish and Within Temptation, then all of a sudden gets hijacked by typical Delain elements.
+This one sounds like some mix of Nightwish and Within Temptation.
+Until it suddenly gets hijacked by typical Delain elements.

 Apart from that, I still like it.